tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_overview.md

 Maintaining the same functionality across three separate API platforms was a serious challenge for the company's developers.
 Not only was it difficult to find skill sets for developers across these three platforms, having multiple code bases made it harder to test and maintain the code.
 It was three times the amount of work, not to mention three times the amount of documentation.

 Additionally, since native library APIs are implemented locally in the developer's code, it was almost impossible to get users to upgrade to the latest version of the API.
 We had to send out new library files and explain how to upgrade versions, licenses, and other deployment code.
 If you've ever tried to get a big company with a lengthy deployment process on board with making updates every couple of months to the code they've deployed, you realize how impractical it is.
 Rolling out a simple update could take 6-12 months or more.
+During that time, the company is often struggling with a load of bugs and other issues that are setting them back.

 It's much more feasible for API development shops to move to a SaaS model using REST, and then create various client implementations that briefly demonstrate how to call the REST API using the different languages.
 With a REST API, you can update it at any time (hopefully maintaining backward compatibility), and developers can simply continue using their same deployment code.